-KeePass is a free open source password manager, which helps you to manage your passwords in a secure way.
+KeePass is a free, open-source password manager, which helps you to manage your passwords securely.
 You can store all your passwords in one database, which is locked with a master key.

-The big difference between LastPass and KeePass is that KeePass is storing the passwords in a local database and not in the cloud.
-However, you can have the passwords available on all the devices if you store the database in a cloud service like Dropbox but it adds a security issue.
+The big difference between LastPass and KeePass is that KeePass stores the passwords in a local database and not in the cloud.
+However, you can have the passwords available on all the devices if you store the database in a cloud service like Dropbox, but it adds a security issue.

 7. Cloud File Hosting Services